Allek97/quest/README.md

 ---

 <p align="center"> Quest (1st project) is an interactive app that allows you to run multiple pathfinding and perfect maze generation algorithms in a 2D grid.
 The goal is to find the most optimized path (if possible) between the knight and the princess while facing many obstacles.
-This application visualizes all the various algorithms and more ! (* Please try it on chrome canary/beta for best performance for now, working on fixing it for other browsers).
+This application visualizes all the various algorithms and more !
 </p>

 ## 🥳 About This Production <a name = "problem_statement"></a>